coreyadkins/memebot/README.md

 Using Markov processing, MemeBot takes this data and generates fresh material.
 Now Jules isn't just browsing dank memes: Jules is creating OC!

-### The golden meme
+### Finding the golden meme
 Is our MemeBots learning?
-Of course!
+You bet it are!
 Jules is able to review these *rare* memes and teach it which ones are **dank** and which are just plain **stank**.